tjelvar-olsson/tjelvar-olsson.github.io/_drafts/object_oriented_programming_for_scientists.md

 ```

 Note the addition of the ``matches`` method above.
 Also, note that the
-addition of more functionality does not make the code any more difficult to
+addition of more functionality did not make the code any more difficult to
 understand.

 It is now trivial to write a script to do the analysis that we want.